ThomasBittner1/KangarooDocumentation/kangaroo/docs/face/mouth.md

     Or if you also don't need the rotateZ, you can ignore this setup by just not skinning the joints.

 ## Splines

+Splines are using the same controls like the blendShapes.
+This brings a few advantages:

+- You can use all the blendShapes stated above also as correctives
+- You can have some characters with blendShapes and some with splines, and animators will have the same sets of controls

 You'll get the splines when you set **bSPLINE** to *True*.
-This option came with Kangaroo V5.
-The great thing about the splines is that it's using the same controls like the blendShapes.
-So brings a lot of advantages:

-- You can use all the blendShapes stated above also as correctives
-- you can have some characters with blendShapes and some with splines, and animators will have the same sets of controls
+And also set **bBorders** to *False*.
+The borders are useful for blendShapes, but not for Splines.

 ### Spline - The Joints
 For the spline rig there are the Big Joints (**jnt_l_botMouthSplineBig_???**) and the Small Joints (**jnt_l_botMouthSplineSmall_???**).